claranet/terraform-azurerm-storage-account/README.md

 Common Azure terraform module to create a Storage Account and manage related parameters (Threat protection, Network Rules, Blob Containers, File Shares, etc.)

+## Azure File share authentication

+If you need to enable Active Directory or AAD DS authentication for Azure File on this Storage Account, please read the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-identity-ad-ds-enable) and set the required values in the `file_share_authentication` variable.

 <!-- BEGIN_TF_DOCS -->
 ## Global versioning rule for Claranet Azure modules